gitsly/CommandLineParser/README.txt

 * Tokenize command line input (unified string of entire command line, match up tokens with regexps).
   Store in list and feed parser.

+* Output automatic help for commandline parameters (help can be specified in attribute).

+* Output set of parameters (for help).